Pete Rose: Thirty-day suspension

-Permanent ineligibility and reinstatement
+Betting scandal, permanent banishment, and posthumous reinstatement

 Investigation

 Amid reports that he had bet on baseball, Rose was informally questioned in February 1989 by Giamatti and Commissioner of Baseball Peter Ueberroth.
-With his lawyer present, Rose stated that he had bet on football, basketball and horseracing, but vehemently denied the allegations of betting on baseball.
-By this time, MLB owners had elected Giamatti to succeed Ueberroth, and the outgoing Commissioner decided to defer the matter to his successor.
-In the meantime, Sports Illustrated gave the public their first detailed report of the allegations that Rose had placed bets on baseball games on March 21, 1989, in the cover story of the issue dated April 3, 1989.
+With his lawyer present, Rose stated that he had bet on football, basketball, and horseracing, but vehemently denied the allegations of betting on baseball.
+By this time, MLB owners had elected Giamatti to succeed Ueberroth, and the outgoing commissioner decided to defer the matter to his successor.
+In the meantime, Sports Illustrated gave the public its first detailed report of the allegations that Rose had placed bets on baseball games on March 21, 1989, in the cover story of the issue dated April 3, 1989.
 Giamatti assumed office as the seventh Commissioner of Baseball on April 1.
 Three days later, lawyer John M. Dowd was retained to investigate the charges against Rose.

 Dowd interviewed many of Rose's associates, including alleged bookmakers and bet runners.
-He delivered a summary of his findings to the Commissioner in May.
+He delivered a summary of his findings to the commissioner in May.
 In it, Dowd documented Rose's alleged gambling activities in 1985 and 1986 and compiled a day-by-day account of his alleged betting on baseball games in 1987.
-The Dowd Report documented alleged bets on fifty-two Reds games in 1987, citing Rose wagered a minimum of $10,000 a day; whereas others allegedly involved in the activities claim that number was actually $2,000 a day.
+The Dowd report documented alleged bets on 52 Reds games in 1987, citing Rose wagered a minimum of $10,000 a day (equivalent $28,500 to $28,519 in 2025 adjusted for inflation); whereas others allegedly involved in the activities claim that number was actually $2,000 a day.